 A prediction model developed by Ping An Technology, for instance, is helping health care authorities in Chongqing and Shenzhen predict outbreaks ahead of time with accuracy rates of more than 90 per cent, according to the report.

-Meanwhile, Chinese artificial intelligence start-up Yitu Technology, telecommunications gear supplier Huawei and Alibaba Group Holding – the parent company of the Post – are offering AI-backed services to help analyse the computerised axial tomography (CAT) scans used by hospitals to diagnose patients suspected to have the coronavirus.
+Meanwhile, Chinese artificial intelligence start-up Yitu Technology, telecommunications gear supplier Alibaba Group Holding – the parent company of the Post – are offering AI-backed services to help analyse the computerised axial tomography (CAT) scans used by hospitals to diagnose patients suspected to have the coronavirus.

 Ping An Good Doctor, China’s largest health care platform, also reported a jump in new users and online consultations using its platforms recently.